-The child's learning needs are informed by their initial assessments on admission, and twice yearly reviews of the school's EHC plans.
-Records are kept throughout the 24 hours day and assist the teacher, care support team and psychology staff as they develop strategies to support learning and development of the individual.
+The child's learning needs are informed by their initial assessments on admission, and twice-yearly review of the child's EHC plans.
+Records are kept throughout the 24 hour day and assist the teacher, care team and psychology staff as they develop strategies to support learning and development of the individual.